 University Challenge results, 1984

-These are the results of the thirteenth series of University Challenge which ran weekly on ITV, starting in the week of 20 January 1984 and ending on 21 December 1984, running for 33 shows.
+These are the results of the twenty-first series of University Challenge which ran weekly on ITV, starting in the week of 20 January 1984 and ending on 21 December 1984, running for 33 shows.
 In Anglia the series was shown on Fridays at 17:15, though the finals were shown on consecutive days just before Christmas.
 The show had a scheduled running time of 30 minutes.

 Once again the first round had a 'winner-stays-on' format, with a team qualifying for the quarter-finals if they won three in a row, and the quarter-finals and semi-finals were single-game knockouts, with the final 'best-of-three'.
 This series seven teams qualified for the quarter-finals, and Open University were given a bye to the semi-finals.